ajr34/Coding-Problems/Javascript/caesars-cipher/pseudocode.md

 **All letters will be uppercase. non-alphabetic characters need to remain the same as from input.

-## Create an array of the alphabet for the string to match (*alphabetArr*).
+## Create an array of the alphabet for the string to match (*alphabet*).

-## Create a function that finds the index of each letter in *str*.
-The function takes in a source (*str*) and target (*alphabetArr*) as parameters.
+## Create a function that finds the index of a letter in *str*.

-- Create an empty array which will hold the index of string letters in the alphabet (*sourceAlphabetIndex*).

-- Iterate through the length of *source*.
+## Create a function that will check if a character is a letter or not.
+- Return true or false

+## Create a function that will decode *str*.

+- Create accumulator variable called *result*

+- Loop through each character in *str*
-    --  for each letter of *target*, if the letter is equal to the current element in *source*, push the index of that letter in the alphabet into *sourceAlphabetIndex*.
+    -- if character is not a letter, add to *result* -- else, find the index of that character in the alphabet.
+    -- Add or subtract 13 to that given index and add to *result*.

-- Return *sourceAlphabetIndex*
+- Return *result*

-## Create a function that will convert the index of each element in *sourceAlphabetIndex* to the correct index before decoding.

-** This function will effectively minus 13 from each number in the array.